 Many listeners to Natural VLF Radio note how the majority of these recordings of Earth's beautiful Natural VLF Radio sounds closely resemble biological/vocal sounds made by birds, frogs, whales, seals, etc. (or sci-fi sound effects) - you have to hear them to believe the variety and beauty...they are the sounds of "Space Weather!"

-2013 VLF recordings now are on the "Auroral Chorus IV" page at Internet Archives.
+2013 and earlier VLF recordings now are on the "Auroral Chorus IV" page at Internet Archives.
 Please click this link to go there.